lesliefinlayson/kickstarter-analysis/README.md

 There is a great deal of useful information in the Kickstarter data set.
 However, there is not enough data to give a complete picture.
 Questions that come to mind, for example, are:

 •	In the Outcomes Based on Goals analysis, why is there a decline of successful projects starting at $5000 goal, with a strong drop at the range $25,000 to $30,000, and then a strong success rate at $35,000 to $40,000?
-There must be more at work than just the financial goal of the campaigns.
+There appears to be more at work than just the funding goals of the campaigns.
 There is not enough data to explain these trends.

-•	If there is interest in specifically the theaters/plays category, it would be useful if there is more information about the play genres – an additional category to define if a play is drama, comedy, satyr, etc.  This more specific breakout is available in publishing and music, for example.
+•	If there is interest in specifically the theaters/plays category, it would be useful if there is more information about the play genres – an additional category to define if a play is drama, comedy, satyr, etc.  This more specific breakout is available in publishing and music categories, for example.

 •	The Country of the campaign is available.
 It could be useful if this was broken down to regions or major cities within a country to get a more accurate picture of theater successes and failures.
 For example, in the United Staes, a play successful in Boston may not be as successful in Oklahoma City.